snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 Cybersecurity - Knowledge and awareness of signs and countermeasures against cyber threats, in the context of phishing attacks.

-Training - The education, instruction, or discipline of a person or thing that is being trained. (reword?)
+Training - The education, instruction, or discipline of a person or thing that is being trained.

 Phishing - Cyber attack directed at key individuals or large groups by disguising a malicious attack as a reputable organization or entity.

 Perceived Usefulness - A subjective opinion based on a persons understanding of cybersecurity effectiveness.

-Perceived Ease of Use - A subjective opinion on the difficulty of using cybersecurity training.
+Perceived Ease of Use - A subjective opinion on the difficulty/lack of difficulty of cybersecurity training.

 Industry professional - A person that works in a corporate office environment.